The Structured Products Law Review: Switzerland

 - securities dealers (which will be renamed securities firms under FinSA);

 - custodian banks;

-- representatives of foreign collective investment schemes (funds).
+- representatives of foreign collective investment schemes (funds); and

-These entities and actors will then be subject to ongoing prudential supervision by FINMA.6
+These entities and actors will then be subject to ongoing prudential supervision by FINMA or by a supervisory organisation, itself authorised and supervised by FINMA (which is the case for portfolio managers and trustees).6

 In Switzerland, as in many other jurisdictions, structured products have been in the spotlight for several years.
 Following the 2008 financial crisis and the bankruptcy of the Lehman group, FINMA conducted a large-scale investigation into the distribution to retail clients in Switzerland of structured products that were guaranteed by the subsidiaries of Lehman Brothers Holdings Inc.10 Indeed, the fall of the Lehman group had significant repercussions on the Swiss financial centre.
 In particular, many retail investors had invested in products with guaranteed capital, and thus had suffered a substantial risk exposure with the insolvency of the Lehman group.11